By Mehmet Kurtkaya, Published on July 1, 2019, Updated January 18, 2020

 The genetic ancestry of an individual in Maykop (Northern Caucasus) who relates to Native Americans, namely the Karitiana tribe from the Amazon forests in Brazil!

-Another study published the same month, Damgaard et. al. paper remarked among many other major revelations about Central Asia:
+Another study published the same month, The first horse herders and the impact of early Bronze Age steppe expansions into Asia Damgaard et. al. paper remarked this among many other major revelations about Central Asia:

 "Intriguingly, we find that direct descendants of Upper Paleolithic hunter-gatherers of Central Asia, now extinct as a separate lineage, survived well into the Bronze Age."